aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/save-html-as-pdf-with-java-complete-guide-using-thread-pool/_index.md

 </html>
 ```

-> **Pro tip:** Keep the template lightweight.
-Heavy CSS or large images will increase conversion time for each request.
+> **Pro tip:** A lean template reduces conversion time; large images or heavy CSS can add hundreds of milliseconds per PDF.

----

-## Step 2: Add Aspose.HTML Dependency
+### How to add the Aspose.HTML Maven dependency?

-If you use Maven, add the following to your `pom.xml`.
-Otherwise download the JAR manually and add it to your classpath.
+Add the following snippet to your `pom.xml`.
+If you prefer manual setup, download the JAR from the Aspose website and add it to your classpath.

 ```xml
 <dependency>